Where to find music suggestions for church services

 • Young-Catholics

 This American website (owner / source unknown) has complete sets of resources.
-Music suggestions link to Amazon Music - but you can work out the composer from there.
+Music suggestions link to Amazon Music - and hopefully you can work out the composer from there (works better for readers in the USA).
 Suggestions are a mix of traditional hymns, contemporary songs, and popular/folk style hymns - and are suitable for all ages.

 • Liturgy Music Planner